 Chhatrapati Shivaji Maharaj one of the finest rulers who made a valiant effort to establish the Maratha clan is a perfect embodiment of vitality.
-Most of the people are unaware of the great ideas, which were implemented for the first time by Shivaji Maharaj and most of them exist till date.
+Most of the people are unaware of the great ideas, which were implemented for the first time by Shivaji Maharaj and most of them exist to date.

-Where students have just heard of the names of Ramayana and Mahabharatha, Shivaji studied them carefully and was inspired by them to initiate the process of a change, which would leave everyone star struck.
-Usually at the age of 16, students take the courage to visit a hilly fort and trek for the first time in their life.
+Where students have just heard of the names of Ramayana and Mahabharatha, Shivaji studied them carefully and was inspired by them to initiate the process of a change, which would leave everyone star-struck.
+Usually, at the age of 16, students take the courage to visit a hilly fort and trek for the first time in their life.
 Shivaji Maharaj captured the fort of Torna, which was under the clutches of the Bijapur kingdom just at the age of 16.
 This is how his life began!

 Shivaji Maharaj built one of the finest economic systems of that period.
 Rawlinson quoted,